What We Need!

 Summary: You can help us.
 This is what the Bicycle Helmet Safety Institute needs today.
 Note: we do not accept donations of any kind from the helmet industry.

-- Printable CD-R disks.
-We send a CD with our free Toolkit for Helmet Promotion Programs.
+- Printable CD-R and DVD-R disks.
+We send a CD with our free Toolkit for Helmet Promotion Programs, and DVDs with videos.
 That allows us to send a complete copy of our entire Web site.
-We print the labels on the CDs, so we need the printable ones.
+We print the labels on the disks, so we need the printable ones.
 We find free jewel cases on Freecycle, so don't necessarily need those, but new ones are nicer.

 - Lesson plans for all grades covering both bicycle safety and helmet safety.
 We send a lot of our Toolkits for Helmet Promotion Programs to teachers and would like to include lesson plans with them, as well as post them on the Web.
 We send lesson plans now from the State of California, but they are for middle school.